Efocor/FECODITOR/README.md

 # FECODITOR

 FECODITOR is a simple and efficient image editor built with React.
 This application is designed to allow users to upload images, apply various filters, and make basic editing adjustments quickly and easily.
-It's the perfect tool for those who need fast and effective modifications to their images without complications.
+It's the perfect tool for those who need fast and effective modifications to their images without complications, free to use.

 ## 🌟 Features